telerik/kendo-ui-core/docs/controls/diagrams-and-maps/diagram/how-to/external-content-in-shapes.md

 ---
-title: External Content in Shapes
+title: Render External Content in Shapes
-page_title: Render external content in shape visuals
+page_title: Render External Content in Shapes | Kendo UI Diagram Widget
-description: Render external content in shape visuals
+description: "Learn how to render HTML content in Kendo UI Diagram shapes."
+slug: howto_renderexternalcontent_inshapes_diagram
 ---

-# Render External Content in Shape Visuals
+# Render External Content in Shapes

-This help topic demonstrates how to render HTML content in Diagram shapes.

-The Diagram is rendered using the [Drawing API](http://docs.telerik.com/kendo-ui/framework/drawing/overview).
+The Kendo UI Diagram is rendered by using the [Drawing API](http://docs.telerik.com/kendo-ui/framework/drawing/overview).
 The shape visual templates allow you to override the rendering entirely, as illustrated in the [Basic Usage](http://demos.telerik.com/kendo-ui/diagram/index) demo.

-In addition to manually drawing the shapes, you can use the [HTML Drawing](/framework/drawing/drawing-dom) feature to convert existing document content into static drawings.
+In addition to manually drawing the shapes, you are able to use the [HTML Drawing](/framework/drawing/drawing-dom) feature to convert existing document content into static drawings.

-This is what we'll demonstrate here by placing a chart into the diagram shapes.
+The example below demonstrates how to render HTML content in Kendo UI Diagram shapes by placing a chart into the Diagram shapes.

-#### Example - Draw external content in Diagram shape
+###### Example

 ```html
     <style>